hats-finance/hats-contracts/docs/dodoc/interfaces/IHATVaultsRegistry.md

 function swapAndSend(address _asset, address[] _beneficiaries, uint256 _amountOutMinimum, address _routingContract, bytes _routingPayload) external nonpayable
 ```

-Called by governance to swap the given asset to HAT tokens and  distribute the HAT tokens: Send to governance their share and send to beneficiaries their share through a vesting contract.
+Called by governance to swap the given asset to swap tokens and  distribute the swap tokens: Send to governance their share and send to beneficiaries their share through a vesting contract.